jeffreyadamo/MushroomFacts/README.md

 	• Learn how large of datasets I can utilize
-		○ I'm used to 100-1000s of entries to query, not 100k ○ How does local performance take a hit
+		○ I'm used to 100-1000s of entries to query, not 100k ○ How does local performance take a hit?
 			§ May need to utilize indexing in database sets

 	• Performance goal: lazy loading
 	• Stretch goal: Test Driven Development
 ~~~